CiE-CS: CiE Conference Organisation Guidelines

 In addition to the CS-style submission procedure, CiE conferences have another category of talks called informal presentations.
 These talks are intended as a means of presenting work-in-progress or recent developments.
 The deadline for submission of abstracts of informal talks is between five and six weeks before the conference.
 Typically, a submission will have a title and a short abstract which can be between one paragraph and (at most) one page of text.
 Informal Presentations are not formally reviewed; they are considered by the PC chairs who accept or reject them.
 Informal presentations should be accepted, unless they are out of scope or inappropriate.
 If necessary, the PC chairs can consult the PC or individual PC members for support in the decision.
 The PC chairs can also consult the SC.
 Decisions should be made as quickly as possible after submission (not waiting for the submission deadline).
 Some people will need a confirmation of an accepted informal presentation three months before the conference (ASL travel grant deadline).

-All accepted informal presentations together with the papers not selected for the LNCS volume will be provided to the conference participants ina set of notes entitled "Abstracts and extended abstracts of unpublished papers" (possibly in electronic form).
-All PC members are allowed to submit informal presentations.
+All accepted informal presentations will be provided to the conference participants in a set of notes entitled "Abstracts of informal presentations" (possibly in electronic form).
+All PC and SC members are allowed to submit informal presentations.

 For scheduling purposes, there are four types of presentations: Tutorials, Plenary Talks, Special Sessions, and Contributed Talks.
 Special Sessions and Contributed Talks will be held in parallel sessions.
 Tutorials get three one-hour slots, plenary talks 60 minutes, special session talks 30 minutes (if time permits, 40 or 45 minutes).
 Contributed talks get 20 minutes (or if time permits, 25 or 30 minutes, but they should be strictly shorter than the special session talks).
 All contributed presentations (those accepted for LNCS, those accepted for presentation, and the informal presentations) will be given the same amount of presentation time.
 Presentations should be grouped by topic, not by type of publication.
 Special sessions should be scheduled in three parallel sessions.